Lithium–air battery: Electrochemistry

+Advancements

+Pore size modulation

+The research towards deciphering the impacts of pore size and distribution remain ongoing, but some conclusions have been made, especially regarding sets of pores smaller than 100 nm.
+In cells using cathodes made from Super P and Ketjen Black, for example, conclusions have been made linking to discharge being stopped in Li-air batteries due to the loss of surface area near the air inlet.
+As the battery is used, Lithium peroxide deposits along the walls of pores, gradually sealing them.

+The reason for this focus on pores smaller than 100 nm is because smaller pores seem to be preferable in spite of their small size being easy to seal up with discharge products.
+To avoid the challenges in pore clogging, select amounts of large cracks or cavities are recommended in order to ensure that airflow remains in the battery even after a lot of lithium peroxide deposition into pores.

+Alternate discharge chemistry

+By incorporating advanced composite solid electrolytes solid-state battery design with advanced composite electrolytes (such as polyethylene oxide), it is possible to produce and decompose Lithium oxide within the battery alongside the normal discharge products.
+If done correctly, this can aid in the reversibility of the discharge process, resulting in a Li-air battery that can recharge for over 1000 cycles.

 Applications

 Vehicles

 Li–air cells are of interest for electric vehicles, because of their high theoretical specific and volumetric energy density, comparable to petrol.
 Electric motors provide high efficiency (95% compared to 35% for an internal combustion engine).
 Li–air cells could offer range equivalent to today's vehicles with a battery pack one-third the size of standard fuel tanks assuming the balance of plant required to maintain the battery was of negligible mass or volume.

 Grid backup

-In 2014, researchers announced a hybrid solar cell-battery.
+In 2014, researchers from the Ohio State University announced a hybrid solar cell-battery.
 Up to 20% of the energy produced by conventional solar cells is lost as it travels to and charges a battery.
 The hybrid stores nearly 100% of the energy produced.
 One version of the hybrid used a potassium-ion battery using potassium–air.
 It offered higher energy density than conventional Li-ion batteries, cost less and avoided toxic byproducts.
 The latest device essentially substituted lithium for potassium.

 The solar cell used a mesh made from microscopic rods of titanium dioxide to allow the needed oxygen to pass through.
 Captured sunlight produced electrons that decompose lithium peroxide into lithium ions, thereby charging the battery.
 During discharge, oxygen from air replenished the lithium peroxide.